-Although many New Yorkers escape NYC during the heat of July, visitors don't have to worry about being lonely or having lots of things closed -- it's actually a very popular time to visit New York City.
-Many people come to the city to enjoy all the fun, free events that define summer in Manhattan.
+Although many New Yorkers may escape the city during the heat of July, visitors don't have to worry about being lonely or having lots of things closed—it's actually a very popular time to visit New York City.
+Many people come to enjoy all the fun, free events that define summer in Manhattan.

-What to Wear
+What to Pack

-- Pack an umbrella
+- It frequently rains, pack an umbrella

-- Closed toe shoes, comfortable for walking and water-resistant if possible
+- Closed-toe shoes, comfortable for walking and water-resistant, if possible

 - A picnic blanket is great if you want to check out some of the free concerts and movies or just people-watch in Central Park with a picnic.